-- What is the student's PM level?
+What is the student's grade level equivalency?
 Is it on, above, or below their actual grade level?

-You can export the results of a Universal Screener test administration to a data file.
+You can export the results of a Universal Screener test administration to a CSV or Tab Delimited data file.
 The data file can be opened in a spreadsheet in order to manipulate the data as needed.
 For example, you may wish to sort the data to find your bottom 25% or top 25% of students.

 The file contains the following Universal Screener data:

-- Readiness score (based on corresponding testing window)
+Readiness score (based on the corresponding testing window)

 Date student completed each assessment attempt

 To export the Rti Recommendations file:

 1. Follow Steps 1-5 above.